 Craft regular useful content for your ideal client.
 Think about their triggers and how you can help them.
 Be personal and be YOU.
 Just because it is LinkedIn, don’t feel that you can’t share who you are and what you love doing.
 We can guarantee that the posts that show a little bit of personality will stand out and will generally perform better.

 This combination of growing your connections and showing up on a regular basis is a great recipe for success.

 So, if all of the above is true, should you just ditch your LinkedIn Page all together?

 Well, it really depends on the size of your business and how many employees you have.
 For, example large corporate organisations are likely to have high followings and potentially have brand standards to follow therefore a company page is perfect for them.

 LinkedIn will allow your employees to tag you in as their employer.
 They should also be encouraged to copy the messages that are put out on the company page onto their personal profiles.
 You may even want to invest in some training on LinkedIn and set business standards.

 A page will look professional and can also often be found on Google as pages are SEO-friendly.

 The perfect combination…

 Make sure your LinkedIn page is complete and accurate.
 Depending on the size of your business create some expectations around your page and decide how you will use it.

-Then head over to your LinkedIn personal profile and invest some real time here.
+Then head over to your LinkedIn personal profile and invest some real-time here.
 Spend 10 minutes a day.
 Posting to your profile, adding new connections and commenting on posts.
-Think of it like networking.
+Think of it as networking.
 Be helpful and BE YOU!